-In recent years, censure motions were introduced against Richard Nixon and Bill Clinton, and not pursued.
-And recently, some conservative columnists have suggested that a Republican-controlled Congress pursue a censure vote against President Barack Obama.
+In recent years, censure motions were introduced against Richard Nixon and Bill Clinton, but not pursued.

 Censure motions are subject to votes in either the House of Representatives or the Senate, and their sharply worded language is essentially a public shaming of government officials.

 The most-famous censure motion in Congressional history happened in 1954, when the Senate passed a censure motion against Joseph McCarthy, who was a key figure in the post-World War II Communist Red Scare era.